-- 9. Control of Proceedings; Disruption.
+9. Control of Proceedings; Disruption.
 The Convener of the Hearing Panel shall exercise control over proceedings to avoid needless consumption of time and to achieve orderly completion of the hearing.
-Any person, even the accused student, who disrupts a hearing may be excluded by the Convener. - 10.
-Recording.
-Each hearing shall be tape recorded, and the recording shall become a part of the case file in the Office of the Dean of Students. - 11.
-Deliberation on Guilt.
-The decision on guilt shall be made in private and shall be by majority vote, based on the evidence presented at the hearing. - 12.
-Not Guilty Found.
+Any person, even the accused student, who disrupts a hearing may be excluded by the Convener.

+10. Recording.
+Each hearing shall be audio recorded by the University, and the recording shall become a part of the case file in the Dean of Students Office3.

+11. Deliberation on Guilt.
+The decision on guilt shall be made in private and shall be by majority vote, based on the evidence presented at the hearing.

+12. Not Guilty Found.
 If the conclusion is that the student is not guilty, the participants are readmitted, the Convener announces that conclusion, and terminates the proceeding.
-Thereafter, a written report is prepared, signed by the Convener, and sent to the Dean of Students.
-The Dean maintains only a single confidential file of material related to the case.
-That file shall be maintained for one year.
+Thereafter, a written report is prepared, signed by the Convener, and sent to the Dean of Students Office.
+The Dean of Students Office maintains only a single confidential file of material related to the case for one year.
 No part of that file becomes part of the student's disciplinary record.
-The case is closed, and no penalty may be imposed. - 13.
-Hearing on Penalty.
+The case is closed, and no penalty may be imposed.

+13. Hearing on Penalty.
 If the conclusion is that the student is guilty, the hearing continues to determine the appropriate penalty.
 The Hearing Panel considers the factors listed in Section IV Penalties.
 Both student and faculty member may submit evidence and make statements concerning the appropriate sanction to be imposed.
-The Dean of Students will supply the student's disciplinary record for this supplementary proceeding. - 14.
-Imposition of Penalty.
+The Dean of Students Office will supply the student's disciplinary record for this supplementary proceeding.

+14. Imposition of Penalty.
 At the conclusion of the evidence on the appropriate penalty, the Hearing Panel deliberates in private.
 Upon making its determination of the penalty, the participants are readmitted.
 The student is expected to be present, and the faculty member may be present if he/she wishes.
 The Convener announces the penalty determined.
 The date of his announcement is the Hearing Conclusion Date.
 The Hearing Panel thereafter prepares a written report, signed by the Convener, stating its findings, the determination on guilt and the penalty it deems appropriate.
-The Convener sends the report to the student and a copy of the report to the Dean of Students, who notifies the faculty member of its contents.
+The Convener sends the report to the student and a copy of the report to the Dean of Students Office, who notifies the student and faculty member of the Hearing Panel's findings, determination, and penalty.
 If a penalty of a grade of "F" in the course or less is to be assigned, the faculty member imposes that penalty determined by the Hearing Panel and no other penalty.
-If a greater penalty is deemed appropriate, the Dean of Students implements the penalty indicated in the report. - 15.
-Right of Appeal; Effect.
-A student found guilty is permitted three business days from the Hearing Conclusion Date to file a written notice of appeal with the Dean of Students Office (see Section V.D.
-Appeals).
-In the discretion of the Dean of Students the imposition of sanction normally is deferred until the three business days have elapsed without notice of appeal received or until the appeal proceedings are concluded. - 16.
-Notice of Imposition of Penalty.
-If notice of appeal is not filed within the three business days or if the appeal results in no change in the Hearing Panel's decision, the Dean of Students notifies the student by letter of the penalty being imposed.
+If a greater penalty is deemed appropriate, the Dean of Students Office implements the penalty is deemed appropriate.

+15. Right of Appeal; Effect.
+A student found guilty is permitted three business days from the Hearing Conclusion Date to file a written notice of appeal with the Dean of Students Office (see Section V.D Appeals).
+In the discretion of the Dean of Students Office the imposition of sanction normally is deferred until the three business days have elapsed without notice of appeal received or until the appeal proceedings are concluded.

+16. Notice of Imposition of Penalty.
+If notice of appeal is not filed within the three business days or if the appeal results in no change in the Hearing Panel's decision, the Dean of Students Office notifies the student by letter of the penalty being imposed.
 The letter shall inform the student of all records to be kept of the incident in accordance with the University records retention policy.